levanduy99/Java-Coding/README.md

 Implement **strStr()**

 Return the index of the first occurrence of needle in haystack, or `-1` if `needle` is not part of `haystack`.

+8. Longest Common Prefix

+Write a function to find the longest common prefix string amongst an array of strings.

+If there is no common prefix, return an empty string `""`.
 ## Math
 1. Fizz Buzz